-2.1 This Code applies to every Member.
-This Code shall be applied to all Members of Local Boards and Adjudicative Boards who are not Members of Council.
+- 2.1 This Code applies to every Member.
+This Code shall be applied to all Members of Local Boards and Adjudicative Boards who are not Members of Council. - 2.2 Schedule 1 of this Code shall apply only to Members of Adjudicative Boards.